 And don’t get me started on the endless diets.
-I followed weight watchers (twice over 20 years), and a diet for diabetics (as specifically outlined by a licensed and practicing dietician at St. Michael’s hospital in downtown Toronto.
+I followed every diet known to man, including Jenny Craig, Weight Watchers (twice over 20 years), and a diet for diabetics (as specifically outlined by a licensed and practicing dietician at St. Michael’s hospital in downtown Toronto.

 In addition …